 What happens if I miss a dose?

-Use the medicine as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while using beclomethasone inhalation?

 Rinse with water if beclomethasone inhalation gets in your eyes.

 Avoid being near people who are sick or have infections.
 Call your doctor for preventive treatment if you are exposed to chickenpox or measles.
 These conditions can be serious or even fatal in people who are using steroid medication.

 Beclomethasone inhalation side effects